davidlinyh/CITS5505-project/agileapp/app/tests/README.txt

 NOTE:
 ***************************************************************************************************************************************************************************************
+* Please dont change the password of user2@gmail.com, its being used for testing

+* Ignore the warning at line number 238 during testing.
+It is because I have escaped d for checking numbers, but since it its under comments, it shows this Deprecation warning.

 * Uncomment a test you want to run and copy-paste it below def teardown_method(): or at line 21.
 (If you run the whole test, it would take some time to run:( ).

 * Please have the app running.